wolves/thesis-phoenix/README.md

-# Thesis
+# Thesis Content Editing System

 [![Build Status](https://semaphoreci.com/api/v1/projects/0540dbb0-887a-45dd-9190-baa19b2ca9fb/816876/badge.svg)](https://semaphoreci.com/ir/thesis-phoenix)

-Thesis is an Elixir/Phoenix hex package for quickly and easily adding content editing to any page.
+Thesis is a lightweight and flexible Elixir/Phoenix hex package for quickly and easily adding content editing to any page on a Phoenix website.

-It's inspired by the [Rails gem](https://github.com/infinitered/thesis-rails) by the same name and author.
+It's not quite a Phoenix CMS, so we call it a Phoenix CES -- content editing system.

+See also the Thesis [Rails gem](https://github.com/infinitered/thesis-rails).

 ![screen capture on 2016-04-20 at 15-11-10 copy](https://cloud.githubusercontent.com/assets/1775841/14692261/d4734d3a-070a-11e6-866b-eebbc40e6157.gif)

+## Thesis Features

+* Elixir/Phoenix hex package, uses React.js for its user interface
+* Lightweight, bolt-on, doesn't hijack your development workflow
+* On-page rich text editing
+* On-page plain text editing
+* Raw HTML editing for Youtube embeds or other flexible uses
+* Image URL editing, both `img` tag and `div` with background image
+* Page meta title and description editing
+* Easily bring your own authentication system in one tiny function

 ## Installation and Configuration